gpoore/codebraid-preview-vscode/README.md

 *Local*

-* `codebraid.preview.security.allowLocalFonts` [`true`]:  Allow the preview to load fonts from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.
+* `codebraid.preview.security.allowLocalFonts` [`true`]:  Allow the preview to load fonts from the current workspace folder, the document directory, the default Pandoc user data directory (if enabled via `security.pandocDefaultDataDirIsResourceRoot`), and any other locations specified in `security.extraLocalResourceRoots`.
 (Fonts bundled as part of the extension are always allowed.)

-* `codebraid.preview.security.allowLocalImages` [`true`]:  Allow the preview to load images from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.
+* `codebraid.preview.security.allowLocalImages` [`true`]:  Allow the preview
+  to load images from the current workspace folder, the document directory, the default Pandoc user data directory (if enabled via `security.pandocDefaultDataDirIsResourceRoot`), and any other locations specified in `security.extraLocalResourceRoots`.

-* `codebraid.preview.security.allowLocalMedia` [`true`]:  Allow the preview to load media from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.
+* `codebraid.preview.security.allowLocalMedia` [`true`]:  Allow the preview to load media from the current workspace folder, the document directory, the default Pandoc user data directory (if enabled via `security.pandocDefaultDataDirIsResourceRoot`), and any other locations specified in `security.extraLocalResourceRoots`.

 * `codebraid.preview.security.allowLocalScripts` [`false`]:  Allow the preview
-  to load scripts from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.
+  to load scripts from the current workspace folder, the document directory, the default Pandoc user data directory (if enabled via `security.pandocDefaultDataDirIsResourceRoot`), and any other locations specified in `security.extraLocalResourceRoots`.
 (Scripts bundled as part of the extension are always allowed.)

 * `codebraid.preview.security.allowLocalStyles` [`true`]:  Allow the preview
-  to load styles from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.
+  to load styles from the current workspace folder, the document directory, the default Pandoc user data directory (if enabled via `security.pandocDefaultDataDirIsResourceRoot`), and any other locations specified in `security.extraLocalResourceRoots`.
 (Styles bundled as part of the extension are always allowed.)

 *Remote*